 The options available are:

-Widget Heading: You can add a widget heading that would appear on top of the Y-axis in the widget.
+Widget Heading: You can add a widget heading that would appear on top of the widget.
 You can also insert piping using the Break by data.
+You can also pipe filter in the widget heading that can be seen on the Dashboard page.
 The widget heading allows you to give viewers an idea of what the widget depicts.

 - Bold: This allows you to make your text bold

 - Text size: You can change the size of the text using this option